gnay-uy/gnay-uy/README.md

 ## hi i eat legos
-i also study information technology at ngee ann polytechnic
+information technology student @ np, hobbyist sleeper

 do not ask me to fix your printer, i will freeze all of your silverware in a pot.